kayceesrk/kayceesrk.github.io/_posts/2026-06-13-an-oxcaml-book-that-runs.md

 <div class="vm-terminal" data-dir="/root/hello"></div>
 <script defer src="/assets/vm/vm-terminal.js"></script>

-That a student can compile and run real C, or boot a unikernel, on a shared Windows laptop with nothing but a browser tab still feels a little unreasonable to me.
+A student can compile and run real C, or boot a unikernel, on a shared Windows laptop with nothing but a browser tab.

 The two tiers trade off very differently, and not only on size.
 The light cell is OCaml compiled straight to JavaScript, so once the